There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 Like, ten more, actually.
 There are about 200 overlooks on the Blue Ridge Parkway which means there is an overlook every 2.3ish miles.
 And if the next one isn’t as good, you can always just turn around for the really great one.

-If it’s foggy it can be pretty sketchy driving the parkway
+If it’s foggy it can be pretty sketchy driving the Blue Ridge Parkway

 The best parts are Shenandoah to Roanoke and Boone to Great Smoky Mountains

 I’ve already mentioned this but I would plan a lot more time for these sections.
-I would also try to spend a few days each in Boone or Blowing Rock and Asheville so you can hike and enjoy the Blue Ridge mountains in fall.
+I would also try to spend a few days each in Boone or Blowing Rock and Asheville.

 There are tons of great things to do near Blowing Rock and there are soooooo many amazing waterfalls in this area.
 And Asheville is just amazing.
 And the food is all so good.
 I just love it!